 Figure 5b displays the equivalent widths across the LOC plane for selected optical emission lines as function of metallicity Contrary to the trend in the UV, many of the optical emission lines decrease in strength.
 For example, the emission of [Ar IV] λ4740 with high metallicity is 0.5 of its emission at low metallicity.
 This can be explained through the thermostat effect: though metal abundances increase when metallicity is increased, the amount of coolants also increases (especially in the case of nitrogen) and the cloud decreases in electron temperature.
 Emission line strengths are more strongly dependent on electron temperature than abundance, so the increase in coolants decreases the strength of the emission lines.
 In addition to decreasing in strength with increasing metallicity, the emission of our optical emission lines becomes more concentrated towards the center of the grids, along log U = 0.

 As expected, due to our scaling of nitrogen, the nitrogen emission lines increase in strength.
 The peak equivalent width of [N II] λ6584 is 40 times higher on the supersolar grids than the subsolar.
 We also see [O III] λ4959 and [O III] λ5007 decrease in strength with increasing metallicity.
 It should also be noted that ([O II] λ3727 + [O III] λλ4959,5007)/Hβ acts as a metallicity indicator ; however, since it does not give a unique solution (because at low metallicities the ratio increases with increasing metallicity and at high metallicities it decreases as the cooling by the IR lines becomes more efficient), it should be analyzed considering other line ratios.
+[WHERE DOES THIS ANALYSIS COME FROM?]

 Notably, sulfur emission lines increase in strength with increasing metallicity, with [S III] λ6312 emitting twice as strongly in our high metallicity simulations (0.9 dex subsolar vs. 1.2 dex supersolar).
 As discussed in Garnett (1989) and later in Kewley and Dopita (2002), the [S II]/[S III] ratio is typically under-predicted by ionization models which produce realistic [O II]/[O III] ratios.
 Garnett suggests that this is due to the uncertainties in model stellar atmosphere fluxes or in the atomic data for sulfur.
 Given these explanations, we should understand the contradictory trend evidenced by sulfur as a systematic error inherent to any ionization model predicting sulfur abundances.
+[WHAT CONTRADICTORY TREND ARE YOU REFERRING TO HERE?]

 4.2.3 IR Emission Lines